How to Read CSV File in Excel (5 Quick Tricks)

 Read More: How to Open CSV File in Excel with Columns Automatically

-• Move to the Developer tab, then click on the Visual Basic button in the Code group.
+• Go to the Developer tab, then click on the Visual Basic button in the Code group.

 navigating on Developer tab in Excel

 Note: By default, the Developer tab remains hidden.
-You can learn to enable the Developer tab by following this linked article.
+Learn to enable the Developer tab.

-It launches the Microsoft Visual Basic for Applications window.
+The Microsoft Visual Basic for Applications window will open.

 inserting new code module